SCAN Initiative Updates

 2. Serve as an auditable record of all SCAN MRI data submitted to SCAN by a given ADRC, downloadable as a csv file.

-Information that will be included in the private ADRC-specific SCAN dashboards includes:
+Information that will be included in the ADRC-specific SCAN dashboards includes:

 • All PET summary and QC data submitted by each ADRC including: